raspy135/Qun-mk2/README.md

 LOOPER STOP | Stop looper playing
 RST button on the base board | Reset the device
 4 touch buttons at the bottom board | This can be used as a touch slider.
 See Touch slider section for detail.
 SHIFT + NO + OK | Sleep (Shutdown) the device.
-It will turn off most of power consuming components like main CPU and the screen.
-Press RST button to restart the device.
+It will turn off most of the power consuming components like the main CPU and the screen.
+Press the RST button to restart the device.

 ## BASIC SHORTCUTS

 Button | Function
 ------------ | -------------
-SHIFT + MODE PLAY | Dumping current preset to MIDI OUT.
-This is useful to transfer current preset to another Qun / Qun mk2 synthesizer.
+SHIFT + MODE PLAY | Dump current preset to MIDI OUT.
+This is useful to transfer the current preset to another Qun / Qun mk2 synthesizer.
 SHIFT + SYSTEM | All notes off
 SHIFT + PARAM | Initialize the preset.
-You can choose some templates (Blank, sampler, evenslice, scratch).
-Please see "Initialize preset" section for detail.
+You can choose some templates: Blank, sampler, evenslice, scratch.
+Please see the "Initialize preset" section for detail.
 SHIFT + SEQ PLAY + turn dial | Set BPM.
 Tap tempo by pressing SEQ PLAY 4 or more times while you keep pressing SHIFT.
-MODE PLAY + turn dial | Record volume (Stay -6.0dB or lower to avoid clipping) MODE PLAY + SYSTEM + turn dial | looper master volume SYSTEM + turn dial | VCF volume
+MODE PLAY + turn dial | Record volume -- stay at -6.0dB or lower to avoid clipping.
+MODE PLAY + SYSTEM + turn dial | looper master volume SYSTEM + turn dial | VCF volume
 PARAM + turn dial | VCF cutoff